We can’t fix issues like poverty, climate change and ill-health alone. That’s why the School for Social Entrepreneurs exists.

 Fellows future fund

 Thanks to our social partners we have launched the fellows future fund, offering £5000 grants to SSE fellows to grow, understand and communicate their social impact.
 The first round of applications closed on Friday June 28th 2019.
-The next round will be in the autumn of 2019.
+The second round is now open!

 Virtual action learning sets

 We’re pleased to be able to offer virtual action learning sets for all fellows priced at £100 per year.
 For the first 28 fellows to express an interest this will be discounted to £50!
 Sets will meet virtually four times over the course of a year and be facilitated by an SSE facilitator.
 If you’d like to join a set please contact email@example.com